InnoDB tables are stored in the

 table files.
 The table definition stored in the

-name.
-The transaction IDs and log sequence numbers stored in the
+database name.
+The transaction IDs and log sequence numbers

 To move an

 table from one database to another, use a

 RENAME TABLE db1.tbl_name TO db2.tbl_name;

 If you have a “clean” backup of an

 .ibd file, you can restore it to the MySQL